-Forgive me, that I had absolutely no idea about the culinary status of Peru in the world until a month before my visit.
+Forgive me, I had absolutely no idea about the culinary status of Peru in the world until a month before my visit.
 People said Peruvian cuisine is “the fruit of a long embrace that combines people from all over the world”.
 Well, the embrace continued and welcomed me with loving arms.

 Lima, the capital city of Peru is filled with world-class restaurants.
-In fact, there are three of the World’s 50 Best Restaurants is located in Lima (While, London, and New York also “only” got three, and Maido, ranked number 8, is owned by a Japanese Chef).
+In fact, there are three of the World’s 50 Best Restaurants are located in Lima (While, London, and New York also “only” got three, and Maido, ranked number 8, is owned by a Japanese Chef).
 So, I made some reservations and I was determined to give my taste buds a treat that has been long overdue~

 Check out the list of the World’s Best Restaurants!